77+ College Statistics And Facts Need To Know in 2022

 • As of recent years, the United States of America has around 4298 educational institutions combining private and public universities.

-• As per the reports from college tuition comparison in the year 2020, Touro university and The American Jewish University have the highest rate of graduation resulting in 100% from both universities
+• As per the reports from college tuition comparison in the year 2020, Touro University and The American Jewish University have the highest rate of graduation resulting in 100% from both universities

 Conclusion

 In today’s competitive world, it is necessary to have a basic degree to survive and earn money.
-These college statistics have impressive numbers which are showing women are keener on higher education than men.
+These college statistics have impressive numbers which show that women are keener on higher education than men.
 Education is powering women to run households as well as the outside world.
 Even today, there are college dropouts mainly because of financial issues.
 For such things, the government should look into it to increase the literacy rate up to the graduation level.
-The more educated people in the country are, the better future of the country will be.
+The more educated people in the country are, the better the future of the country will be.

 There’s this trend where students prefer to go international level for their further education, but that respective country should provide such educational opportunities that, leaving the home country will be a second option.
 Moreover, the United States of America has a maximum preference for higher education from international students, which proves the quality of education provided in the country.